-The 10th of April is the anniversary of the birth of General William Booth (1829-1912), Founder of the Salvation Army; so let’s celebrate with some key moments from the history of Salvationist pop music.
+The 10th of April is the anniversary of the birth of General William Booth (1829-1912), Founder of the Salvation Army; so let’s celebrate with a couple of key moments from the history of Salvationist pop music.

-British beat boom completists will be familiar with the Joystrings, the Salvation Army’s pop group who had a couple of minor hits in 1964 with ‘It’s an Open Secret’ and ‘A Starry Night’.
-That’s not the whole story, though.
-Because if we’re being honest, those weren’t particularly good records.
+British beat-boom completists will be familiar with the Joystrings, the Salvation Army’s pop group who had a couple of minor hits in 1964 with ‘It’s an Open Secret’ and ‘A Starry Night’.
+(If you’re not familiar, there’s a seven-minute interview with the group’s leader, Captain Joy Webb, here.)
+The hits are not the whole story, though.
+Because if we’re being honest, they weren’t particularly good records.
 But nor were they the best work by the band.

 The band split in 1969, and the most talented member, guitarist Bill Davidson, went on to form his own group, Good News, who released an album titled New Life on the BBC label in 1972.
 And it’s another fine lost gem.

 Davidson had written the best of the Joystrings’ material, including on Well Seasoned a terrific jugband singalong ‘Long Lost Cause’, which he revived here in slightly less happy form: he’s bought himself a fuzzbox and he’s going to use it.
 Sounding even more dated, but completely irresistible, is ‘Things to Come’, which comes on like a PF Sloan protest song from 1966:

 Hand-grenades for decorations on the Christmas tree

 People with a thousand eyes who cannot really see